bloxythefox/blendos-tracks/README.md

       repo-url: 'https://cdn-mirror.chaotic.cx/$repo/$arch' # Repo URL as it would appear in pacman.conf
 ```
 Otherwise, the garuda meta packages won't be available
-(This is pulled directly from the official v4 guide as well)
+(Details about adding the chaotic AUR were pulled from the official v4 alpha guide)
 ## Example GNOME `/system.yaml` with Caddy

 ```